iluwatar/java-design-patterns/callback/README.md

 > In computer programming, a callback, also known as a "call-after" function, is any executable code that is passed as an argument to other code; that other code is expected to call back (execute) the argument at a given time.

 **Programmatic Example**

+We need to be notified after the executing task has finished.
+We pass a callback method for the executor and wait for it to call back on us.

 Callback is a simple interface with single method.